ShizukaDonaghue/serene-meditation/README.md

 * The following sections are included within the website:
     - What is meditation? <br>
-        This section gives an overview of meditation, explaning what medidation is.
+        This section provides an overview of meditation, explaning what medidation is.
     - Benefits of Meditation <br>
         This section summarises the main benefits the user could expect from meditation practice.
     - Techniques <br>
-        This section contains the details of five techniques available, explaning how to practise them.
+        This section contains the details of five techniques available, including how to practise them.
 In additioin, there are three images of sunrise and inspirational quotes to inspire the user, which aim to generate positive emotional response.

         <img src="docs/images/mindfulness-meditation-image.png" alt="Image showing the image for mindfulness meditation and inspirational quote" width=500>